 Mask singing is a fairly advanced singing technique and a lot of singers seem to be confused by the whole concept of singing into the mask.
 First I will explain what is mask singing, mask singing is a metaphor for where you place your vowels and your sound like you would be wearing a mask, generally speaking, most mask singers have their vocal placement right in front of their mouth.
 Now I know that this might sound complicated, but imagine that you are wearing a mask and you start singing.

-As you are wearing a mask the sound will not come out where it normally should from the mouth, instead, it resonates all along with the mask and it comes out in different places like the forehead cheeks and so on.
+As you are wearing a mask the sound will not come out where it normally should from the mouth, instead, it resonates all along with the mask and it comes out in different places like the forehead cheeks, and so on.
 The problem is that most singers who use mask singing, tend to have a nasal voice, this is because they are not using mask singing correctly.
 If you want to be good at mask singing you have to be able to resonate your sound through your face as this is what actually makes mask singing actually unique.

 Some singers will say that singing in the mask is wrong, but this simply makes no sense as it’s something like someone saying that singing from the chest or head is wrong.
 Mask singing is a singing technique, and nothing else, it is neither wrong nor good.
 On the other hand, there are plenty of singers who use mask singing incorrectly and in this case, they just need to improve their mask singing technique.

-A singer who knows how to mask sing will often claim that when they are using it that the sound of their voice feels like it is coming out their cheeks or their forehead.
+A singer who knows how to mask sing will often claim that when they are using it that the sound of their voice feels like it is coming out of their cheeks or their forehead.
 Although this is not quite accurate as the sound still comes out of their mouth, but as they are using mask singing they will force the sound to go up, and oftentimes the sound is redirected by their own forehead.
 You will come across some people who will correct you that it is not actually mask singing but singing in the masque, it doesn’t really matter which one you use as both of these terms are correct,

 The whole concept of mask singing is about forward placement singing, which simply means that you put your sound and vowels right in front of you, and oftentimes above your mouth.
 Even if you do not know how to exactly mask sing, just put one hand in front of your mouth and start singing, slightly change the angle of your hand and you will find a sweet spot where your sound starts resonating in harmony.
 Do note that to be able to use forward placement singing then you will need to have a fairly strong voice, for more information check out my recent article How to get a strong mixed voice? ( In 12 Easy Steps ).

 If you want to learn mask singing then you will need to know how to sing with an open throat.
 The problem is that a lot of singers who do want to learn mask singing do not know how to use open throat singing.
-Open throat singing is vital for mask singing, although there are some singers who manage to sing into the mask without using open throat singing, but these are the exceptions from the rule.
+Open throat singing is vital for mask singing, although there are some singers who manage to sing into the mask without using open throat singing, but these are the exceptions to the rule.

 A lot of singers actually give up learning mask singing because they do not know how to use open throat singing.
 Open throat singing is nothing magical or complicated but the problem for most singers seems to be that they can not control their voice and their throat properly.
 As a general rule, if you try to learn open throat singing and you feel like you are going to puke then you are doing it wrong, you probably are scratching your head now but try open throat singing a couple of times and you will know what I mean.

-As for why you need open throat singing for masked singing is because open throat singing will actually help you in the forward placement and most importantly it will make your voice resonate through your face.
+Why you need open throat singing for masked singing is because open throat singing will actually help you in the forward placement and most importantly it will make your voice resonate through your face.
 It is not only important to know throat singing but you also have to be able to control it adequately, most beginner singers who attempt it put way too much pressure on their throat while they are doing it, so if your throat hurts then you are probably doing it wrong.

 While some discomfort is normal the first couple of times when you try open throat singing, but if it actually hurts then you are putting way too much pressure on your throat and you are probably not opening your throat wide enough.
 You as a singer have probably heard about the importance of controlling your larynx, well now it is time to learn how to also control your pharynx, as this will allow you to achieve the best resonance of your voice as you can get.